-Frequently Asked Questions
+DASA Frequently Asked Questions

-Who is protected by The Dignity Act?
+What is The Dignity Act?

-What does The Dignity Act prohibit?
+How does The Dignity Act define “harassment?”

 What physical spaces are covered by The Dignity Act?